nodejs/undici/README.md

 The [Fetch Standard](https://fetch.spec.whatwg.org) allows users to skip consuming the response body by relying on [garbage collection](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management#garbage_collection) to release connection resources.
 Undici does not do the same.
 Therefore, it is important to always either consume or cancel the response body.

+Garbage collection in Node is less aggressive and deterministic (due to the lack of clear idle periods that browser have through the rendering refresh rate) which means that leaving the release of connection resources to the garbage collector can lead to excessive connection usage, reduced performance (due to less connection re-use), and even stalls or deadlocks when running out of connections.

 ```js
 // Do
 const headers = await fetch(url)